ezpaarse-project/getting-started-with-ezvis/README.md

 $ npm install -g visir
 ```

+This step may take time as it gets files from the internet.
+Some logs should scroll the window, and you should return to the prompt.

 ## Get example

 To get the example, use `git clone` for this repository or get it from